-We can see that the quality of MLSEB is generally better than the other two methods in terms of Eq.
-11. For the four different datasets, FFTEB makes the most clutter reduction.
+We can see that the quality of MLSEB is generally better than the other two methods in terms of Equation12.
+For the four different datasets, FFTEB makes the most clutter reduction.
 However, it also incurs more distortion.
-FDEB achieves a comparable quality as ours for the US migrations dataset; whereas, when the dataset is getting larger (France airlines), FDEB will generate tremendous distortion, as shown in Table 2 and Fig. 4, thus lowering the quality score.
-Note when using the large US migrations dataset, the advantage of MLSEB over FFTEB becomes marginal.
-Overall, MLSEB gains the highest quantitative scores in terms of quality according to Eq.
-11.
+FDEB achieves a comparable quality as ours for the US migrations dataset; whereas, when the dataset is getting larger (France airline), FDEB will generate tremendous distortion, as shown in Table 2 and Figure 4, thus lowering the quality score.
+Note, when using the large US migrations dataset, the advantage of MLSEB over FFTEB becomes marginal.
+Overall, MLSEB generates visually appealing results for the four different datasets, and at the same time, gains the highest quantitative scores in terms of quality according to Equation 12.